Overview on the theory of double flag varieties for symmetric pairs: Double flag varieties associated to Borel subgroups

 \subsubsection{Type A}

 We quote the results from \cite[Theorem~2.2]{MWZ.1999} except for the trivial case of double flag variety, which is denoted $ (A_{q,r}) $.
 In the following table, $ G = \GL_n $ and the numbering of simple roots $ \Pi $ is given as in \S~\ref{subsec:Table.3FV.Borel}.
 (We use different labeling $ \alpha, \beta, \gamma $ to indicate the simple roots for $ P_1, P_2 $ and $ P_3 $ respectively.)
+In the table, $ r $ denotes the number of simple roots in $ \Pi \setminus J_3 $. \ where $\pi$ is the natural {map} and $\genRS$ is a bijection defined by